gklyne/annalist/src/annalist_root/annalist/views/help/login-help.md

 Initial administrator access and permissions can be established using the `annalist-manager` command line utility.

 Third party login services require HTTPS to be used for security.
-But for a server runninglocally, this requirement can be relaxed by setting environment variable `OAUTHLIB_INSECURE_TRANSPORT=1` when running the server; e.g.
+But for a server running locally, this requirement can be relaxed by setting environment variable `OAUTHLIB_INSECURE_TRANSPORT=1` when running the server.

-    OAUTHLIB_INSECURE_TRANSPORT=1 annalist-manager runserver